 And it’s airport is well served by international, charter and domestic flights – making it one of the cheapest Greek islands to reach (I recommend Skyscanner for finding the lowest fares).

 So it’s no surprise that Rhodes is one of the most popular destinations for package holidays.
-If you’re in the market for a package then check out TUI, Thomas Cook, Olympic, and Jet2 for deals.
+If you’re in the market for a package then check out TUI, Olympic, and Jet2 for deals.
 There’s has a wide variety of accommodation on Rhodes, and all-inclusive hotels are particularly popular.

 There are a few sandy beaches – notably at Lindos and Pefkos – but most of the resort beaches are a mix of darkish sand and shingle.